veraschmitt/veraschmitt.github.io/_publications/2023-11-06-Is-Privacy-a-Trait.md

 ---
 title: 'Is Privacy a Trait or a State?
-Examining Hangriness and its Influence on Individual's Privacy Perception'
+Examining Hangriness and its Influence on Individuals Privacy Perception'
 collection: publications
 permalink: /publication/Is-Privacy-a-Trait-or-a-State
 date: 2023-09-03